 Adoption can also be a source of contentious dispute.
 When two parents divorce and remarry, it is not unusual for the stepparent to pursue adoption.
 If the former spouse objects to these proceedings, an attorney could help a stepparent seeking to adopt through this process.

-There are few approaches available for parents seeking to enforce the terms of their divorce decree.
+There are a few approaches available for parents seeking to enforce the terms of their divorce decree.
 No two cases are alike, meaning the enforcement option that is right for one parent might not be for the next.
 A Missouri City attorney could help a parent review the legal solutions available to them for their post-divorce dispute.

 In some situations, these disputes could be resolved without the need for legal action.
 Not all disputes lead to heated arguments or hotly contested litigation.
 With the right attorney serving as their advocate, a parent could convince their former spouse to meet their obligations under the divorce decree.